David Holloway

 Publications

 • DIFC Court Practice.
-Book Chapter in 2nd edition to the guide.
+Contributing author to the 2nd edition of the “blue book” comprehensive and authoritative guide to DIFC law and DIFC Court procedure.
+Submitted for publication in 2024.
 (Edward Elgar, eds.
-Rupert Reed QC and Tom Montagu Smith QC forthcoming 2023)
+Rupert Reed QC and Tom Montagu Smith QC).

 • Research Handbook on Unilateral Economic.
 Sanctions (ed.
 Prof. Charlotte Beaucillon).
-Book chapter, “Unilateral Economic Sanctions in International Arbitration- Procedural and Substantive issues” (with Prof. Eric de Brabandere); Edward Elgar.
+Book chapter, “Unilateral Economic Sanctions in International Arbitration- Procedural and Substantive issues” (with Prof. Eric de Brabandere of the University of Leiden); Edward Elgar.
 September 2021.

 • Research Handbook on Sanctions and International Law (ed. van den Herik).
-Book chapter, “The impact of International Economic Sanctions in International Arbitration” (with Prof. Eric de Brabandere); Edward Elgar.
+Book chapter, “The impact of International Economic Sanctions in International Arbitration” (with Prof. Eric de Brabandere of the University of Leiden); Edward Elgar.
 July 2017- Chapter 14.

 Recent Experience